 The area where the Nile River flows is a very fertile region, which is the center of Egypt’s agricultural production.
 However, apart from it, the rest of the country is a desert.
 However, in ancient times, this desert region protected the kingdom of the pharaohs by serving as a buffer between Egypt and any hostile kingdom from the south and west.
 Because of its topography, most of Egypt’s population is concentrated on the northern and eastern part of the country either along the Nile or in the northern coastal areas hugging the Mediterranean.
 Moreover, Egypt does not get much rainfall, further contributing to the aridity of the land.

 Egypt is a country with a fascinating ancient history and had one of the oldest civilizations on Earth.
 See also the ancient history of Egypt

 Egypt has always been a highly coveted prize for colonizers.
-As such, there are traces of different civilizations in the Egyptian landscape and architecture that provides reason why it is frequented by tourists.
-Some of Egypt’s top tourist draws are the following:
+There are traces of different civilizations in the Egyptian landscape and architecture that provide many reasons why it is frequented by tourists.